7PiNz/Awus036ach_Driver_Setup/README.md

 # Awus036ach_Driver_Setup
-This script simplifies the installation of the AWUS036ach wireless adapter driver on openSUSE Tumbleweed, Kali Linux, Ubuntu, Chromebook.
+This script simplifies the installation of the AWUS036ach wireless adapter driver on openSUSE Tumbleweed, Kali Linux, Ubuntu.
 It automates the process, making it easier for users to set up their wireless adapters.

 # AWUS036ach Driver Installation Script
 *Created by:* 7PiNz